PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 ```

 In the code above, the ```<ContentControl>``` has an [attached property](https://github.com/MichaelPonti/Prism-Documentation-WpfSample/blob/4aba077191ad105ab579c86682c1dc509db06ac6/Modularity/Modularity/Views/MainWindow.xaml#L42) that specifies which region this content control hosts.
 Notice that the code is referencing a constant in a class so to avoid using magic strings.
 See [View Composition](./view-composition.md) for more information.

+> NOTE: Now that the app has no references, this means the build output won't make it to the directory where it is needed.
+In each of the assemblies, change the build output location.
+One simpleway is to specify the build output to go to the ```bin``` folder in the solution directory.

+There are a lot of moving parts with modularity.
+Once setup, it gives you the tools to structure your app and make it easier to maintain.